How Much PT School Costs and Ways of Paying for It

 Private Organizations

-Private and professional organizations can be solid sources for grants, scholarships and fellowships that help aspiring physical therapists with how to pay for PT school.
+Private and professional organizations can be solid sources for grants, scholarships, and fellowships that help aspiring physical therapists with how to pay for PT school.

 In many cases, the funding is extended on a regional basis, so searching for state or local organizations is a great way to seek financial aid that’s relevant to PT in your particular area.

-Here are a couple of examples of private and professional organizations that offer financial aid opportunities to physical therapy students.
 The American Physical Therapy Association (APTA) sponsors several grants and scholarships for PT students, including the Outstanding PT Student and PTA Student Awards or Orthopedic Section Outstanding PT/PTA Student Award, among others.

 2. Scholarships